LESEM-PEWI/PEWI-People-in-Ecosystem-and-Watershed-Integration/README.rst

   the net revenue map also show the carbon and nitrate credit

-  users can turn of carbon or nitrate credit by going to economic input tab, and turning the corresponding market price to zero
+  users can turn off carbon or nitrate credit value by going to economic input tab, and turning the corresponding market price to zero

-page design outline:
+  uses can also change the prices of corn and soybean according to the prevailing market prices

+Code structure:
 =================================================

      ./index.html